cromelex/pages-garden/content/misc/lego bonsai.md

 It had been a long time but, admittedly, it's still just as fun as it used to be.

 I could not resist, and that same afternoon I went out and purchased a new set - the [Lego Orchid](https://rebrickable.com/sets/10311-1/orchid/).
 My mum has always had *real* orchids around the house, and they seemed to last forever.
-Unlike my ill-fated attempts with real orchids (even with _smart_ plant sensors), this Lego version promises to be a lasting, maintenance-free addition to my growing collection.
+Unlike my ill-fated attempts with real orchids (even with _smart_ [[../projects/plant sensors|plant sensors]]), this Lego version promises to be a lasting, maintenance-free addition to my growing collection.

 I am impressed by Lego's ability to bridge the gap between childhood play and adult creativity.
 Although I don't know when I'll get the chance to build this new set, at least I have it at the ready, once the opportunity shows up.
 And I can only look forward to the time when I will finally be able to build one of these sets with my daughter!